-B3.8R The standard of graduate awards shall be defined as:
+B3.9R The standard of graduate awards shall be defined as:

-Graduate Certificate - the standard expected of a graduate on entry who has successfully completed a prescribed programme, including a specified minimum of credit at levels 2 and 3, designed to build on existing intellectual attainment and develop new knowledge and skills in a professional discipline Graduate Diploma - the standard expected of a graduate on entry who has successfully completed a prescribed programme, including a specified minimum of credit at level 3 and above, designed to build on existing intellectual attainment and develop new knowledge and skills in a professional discipline

-Professional Certificate in Education - the standard expected of a graduate who has successfully completed prescribed study of the theory and practice of teaching and who has demonstrated practical competence in teaching.
+Graduate Certificate - the standard expected of a graduate on entry who has successfully completed a prescribed programme, including a specified minimum of credit at levels 2 and 3, designed to build on existing intellectual attainment and develop new knowledge and skills in a professional discipline graduate who has successfully completed prescribed study of the theory and practice of teaching and who has demonstrated practical competence in teaching.
 Such students shall satisfy any additional requirements as determined from time to time by the Secretary of State for Education.